cbrnr/python-intro-short/06-Loops/06-Loops.md

 Note that we have to use `list` in order to see all the elements that `range` creates at once (more on lists soon).

-A loop can iterate not only over `range`, but over any *sequence-like* object (a data type that can contain more than one elements).
+A loop can iterate not only over `range`, but over any *sequence-like* object (a data type that can contain more than one element).
 We will learn more about three widely-used container types (strings, lists, and dictionaries) in the next chapters.

 Here's a short preview of what a loop can do.
 First, we can iterate over a string: